melhaer/ntl/README.md

 `git clone https://github.com/melhaer/ntl.git`

-Once the repo is cloned on your local drive run:
+When the repo is cloned on your local drive run:

 `npm install`